Solar phenomena: Flares

 A solar flare is a sudden flash of brightness observed over the Sun's surface or the solar limb, which is interpreted as an energy release of up to 6 × 1025 joules (about a sixth of the total Sun's energy output each second or 160 billion megatons of TNT equivalent, over 25,000 times more energy than released from the impact of Comet Shoemaker–Levy 9 with Jupiter).
 It may be followed by a coronal mass ejection.
 The flare ejects clouds of electrons, ions and atoms through the corona into space.
 These clouds typically reach Earth a day or two after the event.
 Similar phenomena in other stars are known as stellar flares.

 Solar flares strongly influence space weather near the Earth.
 They can produce streams of highly energetic particles in the solar wind, known as a solar proton event.
 These particles can impact the Earth's magnetosphere in the form of a geomagnetic storm and present radiation hazards to spacecraft and astronauts.

-Irradiance

-Irradiance is the power per unit area produced by the Sun in the form of electromagnetic radiation.
-Irradiance may be measured in space or at the Earth's surface after atmospheric absorption and scattering.
-Total solar irradiance (TSI) is a measure of the solar radiative power per unit area normal to the rays incident on the Earth's upper atmosphere.
-The solar constant is a conventional measure of mean TSI at a distance of one Astronomical Unit (AU).